shessaanand/last-sync/README.md

 # LastSync

-A lightweight desktop app that syncs your Spotify playback to a friend's Last.fm scrobbles in real time — so you can listen along to exactly what they're hearing, automatically.
+A lightweight desktop app that syncs your Spotify playback to a friend's Last.fm scrobbles in real time so that you can listen along to exactly what they're hearing, automatically.

 Built with Python, PyQt6, Spotipy, and the Last.fm API.